Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Introduction

 \section{Introduction}

-Human-robot collaboration (HRC) has gained increasing attention in research due to its potential to enhance efficiency and safety in daily tasks where robots can operate in close proximity to humans.
-Achieving seamless cooperation requires robots to understand human behavior and anticipate the inherent uncertainties in human decision-making.
+Human-robot collaboration (HRC) has gained increasing attention in research due to its potential to enhance efficiency and safety in daily tasks in which robots operate in close proximity to humans.
+Seamless cooperation requires robots to understand human behavior and anticipate human decision-making uncertainties.
 Classical cognitive and behavioral models offer theoretical frameworks to capture human biases, heuristics, and risk attitudes~\cite{tversky1992advances, stevens1963subjective, prelec1998probability}.
-However, the effectiveness of these models depends on accurately identifying model parameters, which is often challenging, as they may vary among individuals and fluctuate even for the same individual under different experimental conditions.
-On the other hand, data-driven and learning-based approaches~\cite{fintz2022using, gorgan2024computational} have demonstrated success in modeling human behavior.
-However, deep neural networks, commonly used in such methods, often suffer from limited explainability and generalizability.
-Despite extensive research on predicting and understanding human behavior, only a limited number of studies~\cite{sadrfaridpour2016modeling, nikolaidis2017human, LP-NT-DC-AA:17} integrate human behavior modeling into low-level robot control during collaboration.
-Moreover, existing works~\cite{nikolaidis2017human, LP-NT-DC-AA:17} typically focus on static, one-time interactions rather than considering dynamic, evolving environments.
+However, the effectiveness of these models depends on accurate identification of model parameters, which is often challenging because they may vary across individuals and fluctuate even for the same individual under different experimental conditions.
+On the other hand, data-driven and learning-based approaches~\cite{fintz2022using, gorgan2024computational} have demonstrated success in modeling human behavior, but often lack explainability and generalizability.
+Despite extensive research on human behavior prediction, only a few studies~\cite{ sadrfaridpour2016modeling, nikolaidis2017human, LP-NT-DC-AA:17} integrate human behavior modeling into low-level robot control during collaboration.
+However, these works typically focus on static, one-time interactions rather than dynamic, evolving environments.